-The Community Crisis Ministries Fund is a ministry of the First Congregational Church, United Church of Christ, of South Portland, Maine.
+Community Crisis Ministries (CCM) is a ministry of the First Congregational Church, United Church of Christ, of South Portland, Maine.
 Its purpose is to help neighbors in South Portland and Cape Elizabeth who have nowhere else to turn.
-All requests for assistance come by referral through a social agency, individuals and professionals in the community such as school principals, guidance counselors, nurses, teachers, and social workers.
+All requests for assistance come by referral through local General Assistance programs or through community school departments.

 How Did Community Crisis Ministries Start?

 It all started with a gift to give away.
 In November 1999, the Church was offered an anonymous one million dollar gift to be used to help the people of South Portland and Cape Elizabeth.
 The only conditions were that the money had to be given away and couldn’t he given to existing charities.

 In the UCC tradition of discussion and careful consideration, the members of the congregation arrived at a common vision for the use of this challenging gift.
 It would he spent in three years and would serve their most vulnerable neighbors in South Portland and Cape Elizabeth: children, the elderly, and the poor and disadvantaged.

 A Crisis Ministries Fund managed by the Crisis Ministries Committee was organized to oversee the distribution of $750,000 in direct assistance, with the remaining $250,000 dedicated to other related community services.
 A full-time Outreach Ministries Coordinator was hired to receive requests for financial assistance and allocate funds with the help of the CCM Committee.